-This blog is the third part of series “Using ICS to connect to Social Media (LinkedIn)“.
-Click here to check the first part of Blog that is Creating Connector from ICS to LinkedIn and here to check second part of the blog that is Creating the orchestration, request and response mappings.
+This blog is the third part of the series “Using ICS to connect to Social Media (LinkedIn)“.
+Click here to check the first part of Blog that is Creating Connector from ICS to LinkedIn and here to check the second part of the blog that is Creating the orchestration, request and response mappings.
 In this third part, we will Create a mock client using SOAPUI, and test the flow.

 Creating a mock client using SOAPUI, and test the flow: